AnnieL1229/foodcom-recipe-analysis/README.md

 | `'description'`       | Text description of the recipe (object)  |

 This cleaned dataset is now ready for further analysis to explore the relationship between fat content and user ratings.
 Our cleaned dataframe consists of **82,789 rows and 18 columns**.
-Below is a preview of the first five unique recipes.
-Scroll right to view more columns.
+Below is a preview of the first five rows.

 <div style="overflow-x: auto; white-space: nowrap;">